The Heartland EMMY® Awards Competition

 ENTRY QUOTA: In order to sustain a high level of award excellence, Chapters must continue to self-regulate their entries, making sure only the appropriate individuals are recognized.
 To maintain this consistency, there is a maximum quota of 12 eligible names allowed on each entry.
 Any name(s) added beyond this number will require written authorization from the primary responsible entrant detailing the additional job title and responsibility.
 Chapters would then have the option of accepting these additional entrants or not.

-COMPOSITE / FIVE LIFT RULE: Except where noted, a composite is defined as a sampling of a minimum of two and no more than five (5) representative segments or elements that convey to a judging panel the scope, breadth, or range of an individual’s talents or of coverage of a special event.
+COMPOSITE / FIVE LIFT RULE: Except where noted, a composite is defined as a sampling of a minimum of two and no more than five (5) representative segments or examples of work that convey to a judging panel the scope, breadth, or range of an individual’s talents or of coverage of a special event.
 The elements within a composite, unless otherwise noted, are to be “as aired” with no internal edits or post production work, such as music or special effects.
 Demo reels or montages are not allowed.
 One to two seconds of black between cuts, with no audio or slates must be added to separate segments within the composite.
 Unless otherwise noted, a straight lift from a long work may be included as an element of a composite, but there must be no editing of the lift.
 For program entries, composite may only contain content from one episode of the series, not multiple installments.

 DOUBLE-DIPPING: No single entry may be submitted in its entirety in more than one programming category.
 Exceptions are given for content that was part of a full newscast, or included as an excerpt in the “Overall Excellence,” “News Excellence,” “Community Service,” and “Journalistic Enterprise” categories.
 To be eligible for this exception in the newscast categories, the same entrant cannot be listed on the newscast entry and then use the same material and enter in another programming category.